rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I create a backup of the High Availability instances?

-On-demand and Scheduled backups are both available for HA instance groups.
+On-demand and scheduled backups are both available for HA instance groups.

 #### Can I resize the RAM for my HA instances?

 Yes, HA instance groups can be resized.
-Resizes can only be applied to the entire group and cannot be applied to individual instances.
+Resizes can only be applied to the entire group and cannot be applied to individual instances in the HA group.

 #### What is the underlying technology for creating HA Cloud Databases instances?